brito-rafa/k8s-webhooks/examples-for-projectvelero/case-d/README.md

 #### Quick Deploy on Source Cluster

-Reminding case-d source cluster is the same as case-c source cluster:
+Reminding case-d source cluster is the same as case-b source cluster.

 Run:

 ```bash